 There are various social media platforms where you can network and build credibility within the community.
 Different social media platforms have their various audience, advantages and disadvantages.
 The key is understanding what works for your audience and amplifying that.
 Knowing the right network to meet your audience is also important.
 You can hook up with them on LinkedIn, Pinterest, Instagram, Facebook, YouTube, TikTok, Snapchat, etc. Choose the network that will best work for you and your audience.
 Then amplify your content through personalized content, spicing up your content and pages, using brand advocates and other social media techniques.

 One of the ways of promoting your content is through building links.
 This involves acquiring hyperlinks from another website for your website/content.
 This helps search engines to crawl your site, rank it and point people towards it.
 You can ask for and give reviews, with links to content you have written in the review.
-Also, you can ask people to quote and link your content in their content.
+Also, you can ask people to quote and link your content in their content guide.
 Again, guest writing on someone else’s blog might be worth it, especially if the offer comes with links.

-There is no one-size-fits-all way to developing a content marketing strategy.
+There is no one-size-fits-all way to develop a content marketing strategy.
 You may ask yourself then, is it really necessary to have a content marketing strategy?
 The answer is yes.
 Not having one will not make your content marketing fail, but having one will make the success rate higher.
 Having a content marketing strategy helps make your marketing precise.
 It makes your team more focused, as they understand your audience and the formats needed to get and keep them.
 The difference between having a content marketing strategy and not having one is like comparing a car and a bicycle.
 They both get you to your destination, but one gets there faster and with more comfort.

 The following points are important in your creation of a content marketing strategy, as they help provide guidance and clarity